backdrop-contrib/feeds/README.md

   * Granular mapping of parsed data to content elements.
 * Import configurations can be piggy backed on nodes (thus using nodes to track subscriptions to feeds) or they can be used on a standalone form.
 * Unlimited number of import configurations.
-* Export import configurations to code.
+* Export feeds importer configurations.
 * Optional libraries module support.

 Requirements